HexHive/retrowrite/README.md

 Fuzzing and Sanitization" (to appear in *IEEE S&P'20*).
 Please refer to the paper for technical details: [paper]().

-Retrowrite ships with three utilities to support binary rewriting:
+Retrowrite ships with two utilities to support binary rewriting:
 * **rwtools.asan.asantool:** Instrument binary with binary-only Address Sanitizer (BASan).
-* **rwtools.afl:** TODO
 * **librw.rw :** Generate symbolized assembly files from binaries

 # Quick Usage Guide